studentinsights/studentinsights/README.md

 Principals are responsible for a school, from ensuring all students are progressing academically to making hiring and staffing decisions for teachers.

 Interventionists are typically folks who provide some kind of specialized service to students, like counseling, behavioral services or specialized reading instruction.
-They caseloads of 20-70 students and are often involved in interdisciplinary teams focused on supporting students who are most at-risk.
+They have caseloads of 20-70 students and are often involved in interdisciplinary teams focused on supporting students who are most at-risk.

 Classroom Teachers are responsible for teaching all subjects in an elementary level, and at the middle school level typically teach two subjects, with a few periods of each subject.